1 1/2 pounds tomatillos remove husks and wash well to remove sticky residue.

 I usually use 6 to 10 large cloves of raw garlic but since I have a lot of already roasted garlic I am using that instead.

 This sauce is now ready to be used as is, or may be combined with chicken stock and cooked down a bit for an enchilada sauce, or with a little pork stock and pork chunks for pork stewed in verde sauce.
 Or for whatever takes your fancy.
 It’s very versatile.

 This makes a great dipping sauce for chicken or turkey “fingers” or fish sticks or anything that needs a bit of zip.

 It is not at all hot, just has a hint of spiciness from the peppers.
 If you like more “heat” you can substitute or add different varieties of peppers.
 Serrano, Rocoto or Manzano, even the fiery Habanero.
 Other mild peppers that work well are Poblano, Anaheim, Big Jim and medium-hot peppers that I have used include Banana, Hungarian yellow wax and the Italian pepperoncini or Tuscan peppers, which can vary from mild to hot.

-I grow my own tomatillos.
+You can grow tomatillos.
 If you don’t live near a market that carries them this is easy.
 The plants can be grown in large pots and will begin producing the fruit, which looks like little green Chinese lanterns, in mid July (depending on when they were planted) and will keep on producing until the nighttime temps fall below 40° F.